Learner062022/Twitter-Database/README.md

 ## Insert Sample Data

-Use the provided sample data SQL scripts to populate the database with initial data for testing and exploration.
+Use the provided sample data to populate the database with initial data for testing and exploration.

 ## Run Queries and Procedures